 There’s blossom on the trees, there are lawns that already need of a trim and there are people having picnics in the park like this is normal behaviour, all of which is worrying for two reasons.
 1) Is there a Day After Tomorrow like natural disaster looming?
 And 2) If growing a lush summer lawn is all about getting a head start before the growing season gets underway, do you need to start preparing your little slice of the great outdoors now.

 The answer is: yes (to the second point, that is).

-So get your gumboots on, your notebook out and take your feather duster to the garden shed because I’ve got six super-simple steps that will help you prep your lawn now so that you have the most Instagrammable lawn all summer long (and if that doesn’t earn me a space on your Christmas card list for 2019 I don’t know what will).
+So get your gumboots on, your notebook out and take your feather duster to the garden shed.
+I’ve got Six-Steps To Get Your Lawn Summer-Ready that will help you prep your lawn now so that you have the most Instagrammable lawn all summer long.
+(If that doesn’t earn me a space on your Christmas card list for 2019 I don’t know what will).